-The cruise leaves from the pier outside the fish market at 10:00am, 14:00pm each day with a 18:00pm sailing during summer.
+The cruise leaves from the pier outside the fish market at 10:00am, 14:00pm each day.
 You can buy tickets from the Bergen Tourist Information Office nearby.

 Use the other half day to explore one of Bergen’s museums and galleries.
 My pick – the newly opened Norwegian Fisheries Museum.

 We devoured all the fish dishes at Bryggeloftet & Stuene in Bryggen